Graduate Studies

 Superintendent’s Licensure

-Persons seeking superintendent's licensure through Western Illinois University must complete coursework that includes the following: 26 semester hours of course work, EDL 655 and 656 (Internship) for 30 semester hours total.
+Persons seeking superintendent's licensure through Western Illinois University must complete a coursework that includes the following: 26 semester hours of course work, EDL 655 and 656 (Internship) for 30 semester hours total.
 In addition to this coursework, superintendent candidates also need a minimum of 2 years of administrative experience to get their superintendent’s endorsement.

 EDL 600 Evaluating Educational Programs (3)